What is radiation protection?

 - Sealed and unsealed radioactive material

 To deal with a radiation source in Tasmania you need a licence issued under the Act.
-This is specified as:
+Deal includes the following activity with a prescribed radiation source:

-It is an offence to deal with a radiation source other than in accordance with a licence (S13 the Act).
+It is an offence to deal with a radiation source other than in accordance with a licence under Section 13 of the Act.
+Significant penalty may apply for unauthorized dealings with a prescribed radiation source.

 How licence applications are assessed

-Applications for a licence under the Act 2005 are assessed by looking at the:
+Applications for a new licence or amendment applications are assessed by looking at the:

-- compliance of a radiation source against the following approved safety standards (x-ray equipment, lasers, equipment containing sealed radioactive material)
+- compliance of a radiation source against the approved safety standards for x-ray equipment, lasers, equipment containing sealed radioactive material

-- training and skills of people wishing to use the radiation source
+- qualification, experience and and skills of people wishing to use the radiation source in accordance with the published Guideline

 - compliance of the place against approved Standards for places.